salesforcecli/plugin-deploy-retrieve/messages/deploy.md

 Can't find any active scratch orgs, Dev Hubs, or other orgs.
 Either log into an org or create a scratch org, and then try again.

+# error.initialization

+One or more initialization steps failed.

+# error.initialization.title

+Initialization Failures.
+The following table describes each failure: